cecton/blog/content/posts/rust-and-riscv.md

 I didn't use a macro this time but a closure instead.
 The difference between the two is that macros actually add code at the place where you invoke them.
+Thus adding a lot of duplicated code.
 You can see the generated code of a macro by using [cargo-expand](https://crates.io/crates/cargo-expand).
 This is a very handy tool if you work with macros.